MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-using.md

 If you want a multiselect list to be displayed initially, in the compact style, you must specify both `"isMultiSelect": true` and `"style": true`.

-For more information on connector card actions, see **[Actions]**(/outlook/actionable-messages/card-reference#actions) in the actionable message card reference.
+For more information on connector card actions, see [Actions](/outlook/actionable-messages/card-reference#actions).

 > [!NOTE]
 > * Specifying `compact` for the `style` property in Microsoft Teams is the same as specifying `normal` for the `style` property in Microsoft Outlook.